ibexa/documentation-developer/docs/commerce/cart/cart_api.md

 ## Adding context data

-Context data is extra information that you can attach to the cart or cart entries to provide additional details or attributes related to the shopping experience.
+Context data is an extra information that you can attach to the cart or cart entries to provide additional details or attributes related to the shopping experience.
 It can include any relevant information that you want to associate with a particular cart or cart entry, for example, coupon codes, custom products attributes, or user preferences.

-### Adding context data to a cart
+### Adding context data to cart

 To add context data to a cart, follow this example: